 Black Vulture Depredation Permits

-IDNR ANNOUNCES BLACK VULTURE DEPREDATION
+BLACK VULTURE DEPREDATION PERMITS NOW

-PERMITS FOR IMPACTED LIVESTOCK FARMERS
+AVAILABLE FOR IMPACTED LIVESTOCK FARMERS

-Illinois Farm Bureau (IFB) has obtained a statewide depredation permit for black vultures from the U.S. Fish and Wildlife Service (USFWS).
-IFB will work with USDA Wildlife Services to issue federal sub-permits to livestock farmers who are experiencing issues with black vultures on their land.
-IFB will also work with the Illinois Department of Natural Resources (IDNR) to secure the necessary state permits for farmers seeking approval.
+IFB continues to work with U.S. Department of Agriculture Wildlife Services to issue federal sub-permits to livestock farmers who are experiencing issues with black vultures on their land.
+IFB will also continue to work with the Illinois Department of Natural Resources (IDNR) to secure the necessary state permits for farmers seeking approval.

 Black vultures, which have a dark gray head and are aggressive, should not be confused with their larger, less aggressive and red-headed relative, the turkey vulture.
 Turkey vultures may be found throughout Illinois.
 Black vultures live in southern regions but are expanding their range further north, creating depredation problems for farmers.

-As migratory birds, black vultures are protected by the Migratory Bird Treaty Act, state laws and regulations, therefore, they can’t be killed or destroyed without a migratory bird depredation permit from USFWS and a class B nuisance wildlife control permit from IDNR.
+As migratory birds, black vultures are protected by the Migratory Bird Treaty Act, state laws and regulations, therefore, they can’t be killed or destroyed without a migratory bird depredation permit from USFWS and a Class B nuisance wildlife control permit from IDNR.

 IFB will issue sub-permits as a benefit to livestock farmers who are experiencing problems with black vultures and assist in securing IDNR’s required permit.
 The sub-permit is available to livestock farmers facing depredation of commercial livestock, which includes cattle, horses, sheep, goats and swine.

 Approved applicants will be allowed a maximum of three birds, determined after consultation with USDA Wildlife Services.
 Following the consultation and approval, a state permit will also be provided by IDNR.
 Applicants must agree to follow all rules and regulations required by USFWS in the IFB statewide permit and the requirements of the IDNR permit.
+Illinois Farm Bureau, IDNR, USFWS and USDA Wildlife Services created this permit process in 2021 to assist livestock producers.

 Interested livestock producers may request a sub-permit application by contacting Illinois Farm Bureau Associate Director of Commodity and Livestock, Tasha Bunting, at tbunting@ilfb.org.